 - how many tasks are started per node

 - how much memory is needed by a task (see Memory Requirements below)

-- how many computational nodes are needed in total (because on each segment, there exists a limit for this number).
+- how many computational nodes are needed in total (there exists an upper limit for this number).

 Workflows that alternate between serial and parallel processing, where serial processing requires a significant fraction of the execution wall time, should consider setting up separate serial and parallel SLURM job scripts with appropriately defined dependencies between them.
 For technical info, search the specification document for the term "dependency".

 Please note that all job classes impose a maximum run time limit.
 The precise values depend on the cluster segment used; it can be adjusted downward for any individual job.
 If your job cannot complete within the limit, there exist following (non-exclusive) options to enable processing on the Linux Cluster:

 - Enable checkpointing to disk: This permits to subdivide a simulation into multiple jobs that are subsequently executed.
 The program must be capable of writing its state near the end of the job, and re-reading it at the beginning of the next job.
 Also, sufficient disk space must be available to store your checkpoint data.

 - Increase the amount of parallelism of your program.
 This can be done by requesting more computational resources (if possible), or by improving the parallel algorithms used to achieve better performance with the same amount of computational resources